gletreut/gem_reconstruction/readme.md

 ## Getting Started

-Follow these instructions to get a basic example running.
+Follow these instructions to get a basic running example.

 ### Prerequisites